Anchor-head/Vault/Myamya/Songs and poems.md

 Yet when you’re near, sleep I do find
 But only ‘cause it leaves me blind

-I wish that I can get to share
+I wish that I could get to share
 All my love while I’m still there

-My honeyboo, I love missing you
+My baby honeyboo, I love missing you